naninovel/docs/docs/en/guide/resource-providers.md

 ### Manual Assignment

-To expose an addressable asset to Naninovel without using editor menus, use a custom addressable group.
-The group can have any name, but it must not start with the reserved `Naninovel` prefix; otherwise, it will be recognized as auto-generated and cleared on build.
-Addresses of exposed assets should start with `Naninovel/` — this is the only requirement to register the asset with Naninovel.
+To register an addressable asset as a Naninovel resource without using the editor menus, add the `Naninovel/` prefix to the address, followed by the resource type (path prefix) and the local resource path.
+Do not include the file extension in the address.

 Below are examples of addresses you can use to manually assign common resource types: